|

 The Art Institute of Chicago, Chicago, Illinois

-Hammer Museum, University of California, Los Angeles, California
+Grunwald Center for the Graphic Arts, Hammer Museum, Los Angeles, California

 Laguna Art Museum, Laguna Beach, California